hashicorp/vault/website/source/docs/auth/gcp.html.md

 **Golang Example**

 We use the Go OAuth2 libraries, GCP IAM API, and Vault API.
+The example generates a token valid for the `dev-role` role (as indicated by the `aud` field of `jwtPayload`).

 ```go
 // Abbreviated imports to show libraries.